periode/thesis/notes.md

 ### object (object of code's discourse)
 - what is code trying to make visible (following deleuze on bacon)? forces? hysteria? time? space? can it, even? how (semiotically and aesthetically)?
 - how does the creative/aesthetic use of code start to involve the rest of the world rather than simply the self-reference?

 ---

+## materiality

+"efficient code" depends on knowing the material that you are working with: in the 1970s, it was the compiler (kernighan, *elements of programming style*). in the 2000s, it might be just the language spec.

+---